• Post author:

 With the FAA granting of so many new OOP/OOMV waivers (they are now granting more approval than denials for these waivers), we are seeing lots of folk ask about adding drones to their current & approved waiver.
 The way to do that depends on what you want to add, and what your waiver is approved for.

-If you simply want to add a drone that is included in the weight class you have approved (.88 pounds and below, or .88-3.5 pounds), you simply add it to your list of drones you must keep under your current waiver.
+If you simply want to add a drone that is included in the weight class you have approved, you simply add it to your list of drones you must keep under your current waiver.

 Pilot Institute’s OOP summary Video here.